daveo90/fermat-1/README-DEV-TEAMS.md

 | 6 | ORG Parent Team Leader | Team Leader of a team with many sub-teams. |
 | 7 | ORG Full Parent Team Leader | Team Leader with 5 sub-teams. |

-Please note that whenever we mention a full-time developer is equivalent to mention two part-time developers.
+Please note that whenever we mention a full-time developer is equivalent to mentioning two part-time developers.

 <br>
-## Teams presentations and members
+## Team presentations and members

 <br>
 ### Thunder Team: